 In recent years, Kamado Joe has been at the forefront of innovation and invention when it comes to kamado grilling.
 They have an ever-expanding product line, with a few new gems in the works and due for imminent release.

 Customer support is second to none, the owner of the company himself, Bobby Brennan, is active on social media and very customer facing.
 They are a well-respected company, who stand by their products and have a vast community of fans surrounding them.

 Review of the Kamado Joe Classic II

-The ‘Classic’ is by far the most popular of the three sizes available, and while the much smaller junior has noticeable differences, almost everything said below can be applied to the larger Big Joe version, with the exception of dimensions and cooking capacity.
+The ‘Classic’ is by far the most popular of the three sizes available, and while the much smaller junior has noticeable differences, almost everything said below can be applied to the larger Big Joe version, with the except for dimensions and cooking capacity.